senaitfikadu/simple_shell/README.md

 Quick Setup
 Commands for setup

-1. Clone this repo to your local machine
+1. Clone this repo to your local machines

 git@github.com:senaitfikadu/simple shell.git